-This project will also coordinate with the existing volunteer and intern programs at ASLC to make opportunities available for spill-area residents who would like to spend time volunteering at ASLC.
-To a large extent this will increase our awareness of traditional and local knowledge of harbor seals as well as incorporate local expertise into the project.
+This project will also coordinate with the existing volunteer and intern programs at ASLC to make opportunities available for individuals who would like to spend time volunteering at ASLC.
 This project is budgeted for one graduate student and one research associate who will receive training to increase their level of expertise in marine mammal physiology as well as provide the necessary time to ensure that our community involvement is successful.